Hongda-W/CovidAlert/README.md

-# A webapp for subscribe covid-19 cases for U.S. states
+# A webapp for subscribing covid-19 updates for U.S. states

 ## Installation